 The Polish campaign was far from militarily insignificant, however.
 It saw the grim debut of many of the methods that would later earn dark renown: indiscriminate bombing, the deliberate targeting of civilian populations, and – most notably of all – the Blitzkrieg itself, the doctrine of movement, using armoured spearheads to prevent the creation of a coherent phased defence.

 Aside from those nefarious innovations, it is perhaps the aspect of barbarisation that deserves the closest scrutiny.
 Barbarisation was not a consequence of the opening years of the war, a creeping radicalisation in which inhibitions were gradually shed and ideologies were allowed free rein.
-Rather it was there from the start, a key driver of Germany’s early military successes and an essential component of the racist ideology that underpinned Hitler’s ‘New World Order’.
+Rather it was there from the start, a key driver of Germany’s early military successes and an essential component of the racist ideology that underpinned the ‘New World Order’ by Adolf Hitler.

 Crucially, too, the September campaign reminds us that it was not only the Germans who subscribed to a revolutionary world view; it was not only Hitler’s army that sought to advance its ideological goals at the point of its bayonets.
 In that respect, Stalin’s Red Army had just as much blood on its hands as the Wehrmacht.